 So first things first; what’s this magical muscle that’s going to make your pleasure that much more prominent?

 Enter the humble Kegel, which is the more widely-used term for your pelvic floor muscles.
 Kegel exercise is beneficial for men as well as women, however today’s tips are aimed more at the fairer sex — when it comes to the basic workout moves however, they apply to both sexes.
-Doing pelvic floor exercises, and doing them right, pose valuable benefits that go well beyond pleasure and include, but are not limited to the following:
+Doing pelvic floor exercises (correctly) right, pose valuable benefits that go well beyond pleasure and include, but are not limited to the following:

 Easier arousal: exercising and having healthy Kegels will increase blood flow to your entire pelvic region, which with help you to get more fully aroused and ready for lovemaking, which in turn makes your orgasm much more likely to happen!